 Preheated oven: it's essential to help the scones rise and bake as they should.

-This glaze consists of mixing powdered sugar with a liquid until you have the consistency you desire.
+This glaze involves mixing powdered sugar with a liquid until you have the desired consistency.
 Thinner or thicker.

 - Orange juice: it adds more orange flavor.